46745246/Data-Science/README.md

    - Compared clustering outputs, visualised results, and analysed cluster characteristics to ensure interpretability and business relevance.
    - Translating analytical findings into actionable business insights and targeted recommendations.
 - **Outcome:** Defined four meaningful customer segments and provided strategy-driven marketing recommendations for each cluster.
 Demonstrated the ability to translate machine learning outputs into real-world business solutions, supporting data-informed decision-making and customer engagement improvements.

+---

+### Portfolio 5: Airbnb Price Prediction

+- **Objective:** Develop a predictive model to estimate Airbnb listing prices using structured property and host data.
+- **Process:**
+   - Conducted EDA to identify patterns in pricing, availability, reviews, and property characteristics.
+   - Cleaned the data, addressed missing values, and removed redundant features to improve model reliability.
+   - Engineered features such as normalised review rates and simplified availability indicators to enhance model interpretability.
+   - Built supervised learning models including Linear Regression, Random Forest, and XGBoost, and tuned hyperparameters for improved accuracy.
+   - Evaluated performance using RMSE, MAE, and R²
+- **Outcome:** The model achieved strong predictive accuracy and provided insights into factors influencing Airbnb prices, including location, room type, and availability patterns.
+Opportunities for improvement include implementing thorough preprocessing like systematic outlier handling, proper categorical encoding, and feature relevance analysis to fully captures the underlying patterns in the data.